Cyburstud/Cyburstud/README.md

-## Personal Projects that are Active
+## Most recent activities

-Regretably I'm currently working on personal projects at this time.
-Hope to contribute to open source projects in the near future.
+Been in the process of updating the tutorial for Vue.js framework for VSCode.
+Hope to have it updated to submit a pull request in time.
+Recently things have been incredibly busy.

 Resources Publicly Available I Reference or Maintain